-To assess the risk that chemicals may pose, we need to know about their inherient properties (hazard) and whether people are likely to be in contact with them (exposure).
+To assess the risk that synthetic chemicals may pose, we need to study and evaluate their inherent properties (hazard) and whether people are likely to be in contact with them (exposure).
 LRI projects have been studying potential effects on health (e.g. cancer, allergies, asthma) as well as the likelihood of exposure of consumers and workers.
-LRI is actively involved in exploring the application of new technologies for toxicity testing.
-Latest developments (e.g. genomics and high-throughput screening) allow us to study the effects of chemicals at environmentally relevant concentrations.
+The LRI is actively involved in exploring the application of new technologies for toxicity testing.
+Latest developments (in omics, e.g. genomics and high-throughput screening) allow us to study the effects of chemicals in realistic conditions.